Easy Milk Chocolate Frosting for Birthday Cakes and Cupcakes

 Optional melted milk chocolate

-If you want a more pronounced milk chocolate flavor, you can add a small amount of melted and cooled milk chocolate.
-This deepens the flavor but also makes the frosting softer, so use it with care.
+If you want a deeper milk chocolate flavor, you can add a small amount of melted and cooled milk chocolate.
+This creates a slightly richer result, though it can also make the frosting softer.
+Use it when you want more chocolate presence, especially for a special occasion cake.

-This recipe makes enough frosting for one 9-inch layer cake or about 24 cupcakes, depending on how generously you apply it.
+This recipe makes enough frosting for one 9-inch layer cake or about 24 cupcakes, depending on how generously you frost them.

 Ingredients